aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     - allow all routes learned from iBGP (WAN)
     - Implicitly denying other routes which could be learned from BGP towards a WAN provider or redistributed without marking with SoO.

-#### OSPF LAN
+#### OSPF LAN (NOT SUPPORTED)

+!!! danger "NOT SUPPORTED"

+    This configuration is not supported and has not been thoroughly tested.
+    Use at your own risk.

 - Configure `underlay_routing_protocol` to OSPF for both the WAN router and the uplink router.

-!!! warning

-    In the current implementation, OSPF on LAN is not supported as there is no redistribution of route from OSPF to BGP and vice-versa implemented.

 ##### HA